bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ######Retrieving and Understanding the JSON Response

 Below you find an example of Intents and Hierarchical Entities and their children as JSON output.
-First click "Publish" in the upper left-hand corner of the menu panel, then click "Update published application".
+First click **Publish** in the upper left-hand corner of the menu panel, then click **Update published application**.

-1. Set the URL parameter "q" to be your question/utterance, for example, "Book me a flight to Boston on May 4".
+1. Set the URL parameter to be your question/utterance, for example, "Book me a flight to Boston on May 4".
-2. Hit the "Enter" key or click on the generated URL in the dialog box.
+2. Hit the **Enter** key or click on the generated URL in the dialog box.
 ```
 {
   "query": "Book me a flight to Boston on May 4",